Radomir Antić: 1995–96: Double title

 Playing in La Liga that had just expanded from 20 to 22 teams along with a new points system with three points awarded for a win, under Antić's command, the Atlético squad featuring Molina in goal, Delfí Geli and Santi Denia in central defence, Roberto Solozábal and Toni on right and left back respectively, Juan Vizcaíno (whom Antić previously coached at Zaragoza) and Caminero in centre midfield, Simeone and Pantić on right and left wing respectively, and finally Penev and Kiko upfront gelled together masterfully en route to a historic La Liga/Copa del Rey double in the 1995–96 season.
 Other players that didn't start as often, but nevertheless contributed significantly throughout the season were Roberto Fresnedoso, Juan Manuel López, Biagini, Pirri Mori, etc.

 Antić's Atlético began the league campaign in furious fashion with four impressive wins.
 Once they took the top league spot after week 2, los Colchoneros gave it up only once (after the week 5 scoreless draw at Sevilla), before reclaiming it the very next week and impressively continuing on top until the end with Penev scoring 16 league goals, Simeone 12, Kiko 11, Pantić 10, and Caminero 9.
 Atlético also featured a stingy defence that allowed 32 goals – less than any other team in the league.
 Still, the title wasn't secure until the very last week of fixtures, as Luis Aragonés' Valencia led by the Yugoslav striker Predrag Mijatović stayed in close pursuit until the end.
 Going into the last round of matches on Saturday 25 May 1996, Atlético was on 84 points with Alabacete to play at home while Valencia had 82 and Celta away.
 The victory was never in doubt as Simeone and Kiko scored in the first half sparking off jubilant scenes at the Vicente Calderón Stadium.

 Month and a half earlier Antić already claimed his first trophy of the season, beating Johan Cruyff's Barça in the Copa del Rey final in Zaragoza after extra time on a goal by Pantić.

-Winning the double endeared Antić to Atlético faithful and more importantly to club's controversial president Jesús Gil.
-Notorious for quickly and impulsively going through coaches, Gil kept Antić at the helm of his team for two more seasons (three consecutive seasons in total) – a record of sorts considering Gil's trigger-happy nature when it came to gaffers.
+Following the win of two titles, Antić remained the coach of Atlético Madrid under president Jesús Gil for three consecutive seasons.
+This tenure occurred during a period where the club frequently changed coaches.